 - coordinated question (coo)

 Later, the speaker is asked to tell the story again from memory.
-The retold narrative yields at least some instances of the same or similar sentence produced semi- spontaneously by different speakers of the same dialect.
+The retold narrative yields instances of the same or similar sentence produced semi- spontaneously by different speakers of the same dialect.

-To support our analysis of the core database materials, we also collected some read speech experimental sentences to elicit phonetic variables and a short passage in Modern Standard Arabic.
-Participants were optionally invited to provide recordings in English, for use in our work on second language acquisition of phonology.
-Finally, we collected data with 2-4 speakers of each dialect using an Arabic version of a Dialogue Completion Task tool, based on those used in prior work on Spanish and Portuguese.
-A subset of this additional data will be made available to researchers on request after the IVAr database is launched.
+We also collected experimental phonetic data, and some read speech in Modern Standard Arabic.
+Participants were also optionally invited to provide recordings in English, for use in work on second language acquisition of phonology.
+Finally, we collected data with 2-4 speakers of each dialect using an Arabic version of a Dialogue Completion Task tool*, based on those used in prior work on Spanish and Portuguese.
+A subset of this additional data will be lodged with UKDS at a future date.